Your child's school expects them to read — and the right app can get them there

 ✓

-value for money, and whether it gives parents any visibility into progress.
+retention for young learners, value for money, and whether the app gives

 What to look for in a phonics app